oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md

 :::

-# III.
-Display the "Counter" Component on the Page
+# Ⅲ. Display the "Counter" Component on the Page

 As the first exercise, let's create a `register.ts` file in the `oinone-frontend-tutorials/src/layout` directory to insert the counter between two "groups".